Have you checked your website’s Google Webmaster Tools recently? If you have not, it is high time that you do!

 Google has been sending out mass notifications concerning non-mobile friendly issues it finds on your website.
 According to Barry Schwartz’ article on Search Engine Land, the notification should look something like this:

-If you see this email, it is obviously a red flag that there is some work that needs to be done on your website.
+If you see this email, it is obviously a red flag that your website needs some work.
 This certain degree of website work, of course, largely concerns the mobile friendliness or mobile usability of your website.

 The question then stands, why is Google doing this suddenly out of the blue?
 The truth is it is not as “out of the blue” as most of you may think.